 Optional controls on the aft deck will serve as a convenient location for backing into a slip or med mooring.

 One Stairway Up.
 To the port hand side of the aft deck are the only stairs leading to the flying bridge.
-I find this arrangement to be perfectly acceptable as, thanks to the well laid out lower helm station, the flying bridge will only be used when the weather is nice, and this also eliminates an interior stairway taking up much needed usable space in the saloon.
+I find this arrangement to be perfectly acceptable as, thanks to the well laid out lower helm station, the flying bridge will only be used when the weather is nice, and this also eliminates an interior stairway taking up much needed usable space in the salon.

 Roomy side decks to both port and starboard allow the entire length of the Monte Carlo Yachts 65 to be transited without ever having to enter the living areas.
 Both owners and crew (if any) will appreciate this practical and traditional design.

-Notice the hull side portlights and windows that have now become a trademark feature of Monte Carlo Yachts.
+The hull side portlights and windows that have now become a trademark feature of Monte Carlo Yachts.
 The stainless grab rails make a perfect transition to matching stainless cleats.

 The side decks converge around the forward part of the superstructure in a Portuguese bridge with an opening to the center that continues to the bow between two sun lounges.